 If you like dogs, don’t read Dog-Killers, even though Peter Coyote loved it.

 If you’re interested in how I learned to butcher, read Sixteen in the Badlands.

-If you want to read about how I fell in love with the Ocean, try Coast Watches or my collection of poems, Oceanitis: Not a Disease But a Calling.
+If you want to read about how I fell in love with the Ocean, try Coast Watches or my collection of poems, Ocean Calling: Poems.

 If you’ve ever seen your totem/power animal in the wild, you might enjoy my experience in the Targhee Tetons, Mountain Medicine Power.